jprchlik/find_contaminated_darks/IRIS_dark_and_hot_pixel/README.md

 Method of export should be url-tar or ftp tar for a large number of files.

+N.B.
+This step should never be performed manually because ../run_dark_checks.csh in get_iris_darks.py

 IDL> do_lev1to0_darks, dir, t0, t1, typ, odir
 where ‘dir’ is the location on /data/alisdair/IRIS_LEVEL1_DARKS/, so for example, ‘2016/02/simpleB/‘ t0 is the start time for the calibration